OpenBAS-Platform/docs/docs/deployment/configuration.md

 | engine.username         | ENGINE_USERNAME        |                       | This parameter is optional.
 Login for the database                                             |
 | engine.password         | ENGINE_PASSWORD        |                       | This parameter is optional.
 Password for the dat                                               |

-If you change your engine selector, you need to burn your table `indexing_status` in postgres in order to reindex everything.
+If you switch your engine selector, you’ll need to delete the `indexing_status` table in PostgreSQL to trigger a full reindex.

 #### RabbitMQ